sophwats/stats-to-serverless-on-OpenShift4/doc/for-attendees.md

 Try some different options!
 Did you notice anything improve or worsen your model's performance?

 Next, you will see how to use OpenShift Pipelines to build a RESTful service for making predictions, using the model you just trained.
-Openshift Pipelines are used to give us a serverless service you can make predictions against, in this case using notebook [04-sevices](../source/04-services.ipynb).
-You can use prometheus to visualise model metrics and observe data drift.
+Openshift Pipelines are used to give us a serverless service you can make predictions against, in this case using notebook `04-sevices.ipynb`.
+You can use Prometheus to visualise model metrics and observe data drift.

 Enjoy!